-As shown on the following page and at exhibit B, "Excerpts from Zoning Ordinance," the subject property is zoned D2, Downtown Interface District with a Kerrytown Character Overlay.
+As shown on the following page and at exhibit C, "Excerpts from Zoning Ordinance," the subject property is master-planned D2, Downtown Interface District with a First Street Character Overlay.
 The recently created designation "is designed to support the downtown as the City's traditional center.
 The downtown serves both the region and local residents as a place to live, work, and take advantage of civic, cultural, educational, shopping and entertainment opportunities.
 The downtown districts are intended to allow a mixture of land uses, dense urban development, pedestrian orientation, unique residential opportunities and a compatible and attractive mix of historic and contemporary building design."

 The D2 designation permits a variety of residential, commercial, office, civic and institutional, industrial and transportation uses.
 The D2 designation allows for a maximum usable floor area in percentage of lot area (FAR) for new principal buildings of 200 percent of lot area without premiums and 400 percent with premiums.
+As will be noted in the development study, the subject property is not eligible for premiums because it lies in a historic district and a floodway.